 Further, rabbinical tradition applied the term “gods” to those who received the law: “The Israelites accepted the Torah only so that the Angel of Death should have no dominion over them “I said, “You are gods, and all of you are children of the Most High.
-But you shall die like men, and fall like one of the princes” (Ps.
-82:6, 7) (Talmud ‘Abodah Zarah 5a, Soncino ed., p.
+But you shall die like men, and fall like one of the princes” (Psalms 82:6, 7) (Talmud ‘Abodah Zarah 5a, Soncino ed., p.
 21).

 In addressing the religious leaders of His time, “Jesus answered them, “Is it not written in your law, ‘I said, “You are gods”’?”
 (John 10:34).
 Jesus Himself explains that the word “gods” here refer to the leaders of the law by adding, “He called them gods, to whom the word of God came and the Scripture cannot be broken…” (John 10:35).
-Jesus here leaves no doubt as to what He meant by His word “gods.”
+Jesus, here, leaves no doubt as to what He meant by His word “gods.”

 Jesus was making this statement in response to the Jews who were accusing Him of blasphemy.
 He answered them saying, if the Scriptures called the Israelites leaders “gods,” how could the Jews accuse Him of blasphemy for claiming to be the Son of God?
-Sadly, the hate that the religious leaders had for Jesus blinded their eyes and in their darkness they rejected the gift of God.
+Sadly, the hate that the religious leaders had for Jesus blinded their eyes and in their darkness they rejected God’s gift of salvation.

 Check out our Bible Answers page for more information on a variety of topics.